Milwaukee Brewers: History

 In 2018, the Brewers clinched a spot in the post-season for the first time since 2011 with a 2–1 victory over the St. Louis Cardinals on September 26, 2018.

 On September 29, they tied with the Cubs for first place in the National League Central, with a record of 95–67; at the end of the day on September 30, the Cubs and Brewers were still tied.
 This tie was broken on October 1, when the Brewers defeated the Cubs 3–1 in the NL Central tiebreaker to improve to 96–67 and win the division by one game.
 They went on to defeat the Colorado Rockies 3–0 to win the NLDS, but in the following NLCS, they lost out to the Los Angeles Dodgers in 7 games.

 In 2019, the Brewers returned to the postseason, where they were defeated in the National League Wild Card Game, 4-3, by the eventual World Series champion Washington Nationals.

 In 2020, the club made the postseason for a third consecutive year, making the expanded Playoffs as the 8th seed losing both games to the eventual champion Dodgers.

 In 2021, Giannis Antetokounmpo became a minority owner of the Brewers.

 In 2021, the Brewers clinched the NL Central title with a 95–67 record.
 However, they lost to the eventual World Series champions Atlanta Braves in 4 games in the NLDS.

+In 2023, the Brewers won the NL Central with a 92-70 record, but were swept in the best-of-three Wild Card series by the eventual NL Champion Arizona Diamondbacks.

+In 2024, the team won the NL Central again, with a 93-69 record, but lost the winner-take-all game three of the Wild Card series in Milwaukee to the New York Mets.

+In 2025, the Brewers finished with a 97-65 record, the best in their history, and the best record in MLB that season.
+This secured them their third straight NL Central title as well as a bye to the best-of-five NLDS.
+They played their division rival Chicago Cubs in the NLDS, taking the series to a pivitol game five, which Milwaukee won 3-1, advancing to the NLCS.
+They would be swept in the best-of-seven series by the eventual World Series champion Los Angeles Dodgers.
+During the 2025 NLCS, the Brewers offense tallied only 14 hits (or a team batting average of .118) through all 4 games of the series sweep by the Dodgers.
+This set a new record for the worst offensive performance by any team in a 7-game postseason series in MLB history.

+In 2026, the Brewers won their fourth-straight NL Central championship, with the best record in baseball.
+They secured a bye to the NLDS for a second consecutive season, while achieving the first 100 win regular season in franchise history.